Honda CR-V Won’t Start? Here’s Why And How To Fix

 Honda CR V Hood

-This affects a seemingly random variety of vehicles throughout all CR-V eras.
-There exist various root reasons.
+This impacts a seemingly random variety of vehicles throughout all CR-V eras.
+There exist multiple root reasons.

 If your vehicle’s suffering from this issue, you’ll often notice a lifeless battery.
 It can drain even overnight.
 Of course, that’s unacceptable.

 The root cause of most of these is a parasitic drain.
-This is when an electronic component continues drawing current from the battery after you switch the car off.
+This is when an electronic component continues drawing energy from the battery after you turn the car off.

 Parasitic drains affect all manufacturers worldwide.
-Most do a frighteningly good job of sweeping it under the proverbial rug.
+Most do an alarmingly good job of sweeping it under the proverbial rug.

-Two lawsuits are currently ongoing – one in California, the other in Iowa.
+Two lawsuits are presently ongoing – one in California, the other in Iowa.

-These are Honda’s two authorized bulletins about parasitic drain:
+These are Honda’s two sanctioned bulletins about parasitic drain:

 • Honda TSB A11090M – released 9/1/2011.
 The air conditioning compressor clutch relay gets stuck.
 This draws power from the battery even when the engine’s off.
 You might also notice A/C problems.
 It’s an easy fix, whether DIY or in a dealership.
 Affects: